seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 it WOULD become a trade, with the chance of that price arriving inside the window (§4).
-That is the honest product of a market with no direction, and it is the one section whose seven-day number means something: measured 04.09 it read 71–74 % on three items while the target probabilities on the same page read 0.4 %. **Where a side is nevertheless required — naming which way a `СОЗРЕВАЕТ` item points — it is map inv.
-30's, the higher mean-reversion score of production's own scoring, cut and executed on the coin's `cd` row like every other production function (inv.
-21).** No side is invented here and none is taken from the ratio.
+That is the honest product of a market with no direction, and it is the one section whose seven-day number means something: measured 04.09 it read 71–74 % on three items while the target probabilities on the same page read 0.4 %. **That price exists only where §4's anchor test finds every gate open AT it, the coin's own regime included** — and a range coin's regime at a price just beyond its own day is still range, so on most days a range coin produces nothing and the section prints «Нет достойных кандидатов.» rather than a fade dressed as a trigger.
+The side of any item is the trend its own regime shows at its trigger; none is taken from the ratio or from a score. **Measured 18.09:**
+RENDER, ALGO and TRX were printed short 0.8–2.3 % above a list that had risen 8 % in a day, each still in its own range at its trigger (`eff` −0.302, −0.143 and +0.464 by the run's own inversion).

 **`momentumScore` is the score in a MARKET trend, and `scoreCandidate` in a market range — the choice is production's own and it was never carried into this file.** `directionVerdict`